ray-x/navigator.lua/README.md

 # Navigator

-GUI for Neovim (nightly) built-in LSP with a collection of most used LSP/treesitter functions.
+GUI for Neovim (nightly) built-in LSP with a collection of most used LSP/🌲Treesitter functions.
-Easy code navigation.
+Easy code navigation through LSP symbols and 🌲Treesitter symbols.

 # Features: